 First off, though: What exactly are we having allergic reactions to in Colorado?

 Allergies are genetic, passed down from generation to generation, and different people are allergic to different things.
-But in Colorado, there are a few main culprits of outdoor seasonal allergies in the spring and early summer.
+But in Colorado, there is one major culprit of outdoor seasonal allergies in the late summer and fall.

 What can we do to avoid allergens?